Ben Schorr shares insights for lawyers on how to get the most out of Microsoft tools.

-Ben M. Schorr is a Senior Content Developer at Microsoft.
-He is the author of several books and articles...
+Ben M. Schorr is a senior technical writer at Microsoft.
+He is the author of several books...

 Are you getting the most out of your Microsoft tools?
 Dennis and Tom welcome Ben Schorr to discuss the current offerings from Microsoft and tips for their best uses for lawyers.
 They focus on Office 365 and outline the differences between home, business, and enterprise subscriptions.
 They also share insights on how lawyers can get more out of various Microsoft products & services, including SharePoint, Microsoft Teams, OneNote, and more.